-Elizabeth Macquarie (nee Campbell) & Governor Lachlan Macquarie
+Elizabeth Macquarie (nee Campbell) and Governor Lachlan Macquarie

 Lachlan Macquarie was Governor of the penal colony of NSW from 1810 to 1822.
 During his time as governor, he and his wife Elizabeth made many tours of the colonies.
 These journeys are documented in his journals available online via the Macquarie University website.
 Several of his exploratory tours were to the district known as 'Airds', where he chose the site for modern day Campbelltown.
 Macquarie was encouraged by the fertile land of the surrounding district and the promising start made by several early European industrious land grantees.